 generato contro gli amminoacidi 1-183 di di origine human

 raccomandato per il rilevamento di UBE2H di origine mouse, rat e human in WB, IP, IF e ELISA

-m-IgG Fc BP-HRP is the preferred secondary detection reagent for UBE2H Antibody (E-3) for WB applications.
-This reagent is now offered in a bundle with UBE2H Antibody (E-3) (see ordering information below).
+m-IgG Fc BP-HRP and m-IgG2b BP-HRP are the preferred secondary detection reagents for UBE2H Antibody (E-3) for WB applications.
+These reagents are now offered in bundles with UBE2H Antibody (E-3) (see ordering information below).

 Every item is shipped based on the best shipping method assessed for the temperature requirements of that specific item.
 Items are grouped and shipped together whenever

 possible, and a separate shipping charge will be included for each shipping method required.
 Shipping charges listed below are from our US warehouses to the Contiguous US,

 Alaska, Hawaii, Canada and Puerto Rico.
 Shipping charges for countries outside the US and Canada will be determined once order has been received

 Please note: We can not ship to PO boxes

 Ships via FedEx Ground to Contiguous US, Alaska, Canada, Monday through Friday.
 This method is used for less temperature sensitive items such as lab ware and animal